 This can also be termed as (Sub Max) training; this is a major key to increasing your body weight strength over time.
 Don’t focus on being the strongest guy on the block, instead: focus on perfecting every rep of each movement, making each of them smooth and crisp.

-E.g., whenever you look at Olympic gymnasts, their bodies are forged one way: by - hard work and executing control in every exercise.
+E.g., whenever you look at Olympic gymnasts, their bodies are forged through-hard work while executing control in every exercise.

 The Mechanics of Body weight Training: